 Program of Concentration in Jewish Studies

-5. Electives (minimum of 6 credit hours)–Any of the courses listed below that is not used to fulfill a requirement towards the major may be counted as an elective with the exception of JS 3880, which cannot count towards the major because it must be taken Pass/Fail.
+3. Electives (minimum of 21 credit hours)—Any of the courses listed below that are not used to fulfill a requirement towards the major may be counted as an elective with the exception of JS 3880, which cannot count toward the major because it must be taken Pass/Fail.
 In addition to courses drawn from Arts and Science departments and the professional schools, nontraditional course work may also be selected, including archaeology at Tel Megiddo (Israel), service learning, and internships.
-Study abroad is encouraged and can be fulfilled with Jewish Studies in Prague and at the Hebrew University of Jerusalem.
+Study abroad is encouraged and can be fulfilled with CET Jewish Studies in Prague and at the Hebrew University of Jerusalem.

 Declaring a Major

 For more information on declaring a major, visit the College of Arts & Science’s Majors and Minors page.